 Zombie Dinos from Planet Zeltoid is an educational adventure game, released in 1992 for the Philips CD-i.
 The game stars Cam Clarke as Dexter the Dinotroid, and the player as "Rocket Scientist" in a quest to save earth from time-traveling zombie dinosaurs, who have been brought to the present by the evil Harry the Harrier, and his "Brain Blobs."
 This makes Dexter's catchphrase, "Let's kick some brain" far more real than one would initially think.
 It's up to Rocket Scientist and Dexter to travel through time, defeating Brain Blobs, saving humans, and locating dinosaurs in each time period.

-The game is fairly well-received from fans, garnering a perfect ten, according to three user votes on GameSpot.
+The game is fairly well-received from fans, garnering a perfect ten, according to four user votes on GameSpot.

 Zombie Dinos from Planet Zeltoid is a point-and-click game, where the goal is to rescue dinosaurs from each time period that is visited.
 Players are able to select a time period to go to on the time machine interface, and then presented with a playing field.
 The playing field is a small grid, where the player guides Dexter to each square in search of the dinosaurs.
 Squares that don't have a dinosaur will waste time (minuscule amount) or will have a hazard (causing even more time to be lost).